CamiloGuillen/Houston_Dataset_Management/README.md

-# Discovering a Language of Motion for Human - Robotic Leg Interaction
+# Management for Kinematic Dataset of the Houston University